 The job file intentionally does not specify default values for the PCB characteristics.
 If a characteristic is not present on the job file, it is not defined in the job file and must be specified by other means, for instance fabricator defaults or a side agreement.
-This restriction allows partial implementations, where certain parameters are absent because they are not yet implemented.
-And anyhow, a mere data transfer format must not pretend to specify what defaults for the PCB industry should be.
+This restriction is necessary to allows partial implementations: otherwise it would be unclear whether a missing parameter specifies the default of is simply not implemented.
+And anyhow, a mere data transfer format must not pretend to specify what defaults the PCB industry should use.